ColinSpilker/FSAE-Suspension-Calc/README.md

 download and edit the hardcoded labeled values in the first cell and then hit run all cells as there is a math module as cell 2 and after that are different output modules

+# Ackerman-Calc
+similar file type

+just calculates turning radius and tracks some slip via geometry

+much more crude

+#will update more files and tests to this,
+i plan on running a 4 wheel bycicle simulation to help adjust spring rates

 hailstate